MAME Debugger¶

 value is required.
 Zero is treated as false, and all non-zero values

 are treated as true.
-Additionally, the string true
+Additionally, the string true is treated as

-true, and the string false
+true, and the string false is treated as false.

 An empty string may be supplied as an argument for Boolean parameters to debugger commands to use the default value, even when subsequent parameters are specified.